p-siriphanthong/braille-dot/README.md

 ### /api/braille/word/random

-This API to random a word in length 1 to 5 and get its Braille.
+This API to random a word in length 1 to 5 and get its Braille.<br>

+For example:

 ```javascript
 {